durualtinel0111/cd8_lipid_metabolism_Rcode/README.md

 Supplementary R Code for the manuscript: "Lipid Metabolic Reprogramming Drives CD8⁺ T Cell Exhaustion in PD-L1⁺ NSCLC: A Systems Biology and Causal Inference Approach"
 # cd8_lipid_metabolism_gsva

-**Supplementary R Code** for the manuscript:
-**"Lipid Metabolic Reprogramming Drives CD8⁺ T Cell Exhaustion in PD-L1⁺ NSCLC: A Systems Biology and Causal Inference Approach"**

 ## Overview

 This repository contains a single R script (`Code 5.R`) used for **Gene Set Variation Analysis (GSVA)** of lipid-associated pathways in CD8⁺ T cells.
 This analysis supports the pathway-level enrichment profiling described in the associated manuscript.